 - People (including friends) who are looking for a unique gift for a friend or family member.

 - People who see your work and fall in love with it.

 - People (collectors) who like your particular style and want to buy several pieces.

 Think about your creations and decide what group of people would most likely be attracted to your type of work?
 Are they young, old, modern, old-fashioned, goths, traditional, religious, what?
-Do they have lots of money or are they poor students or young people?
+Do they have lots of money or are they poor students?
 Are they horse lovers or dog lovers?
 Do they generally love flowers or outer space?
 All these factors should be clear to you when deciding where and how to post your artwork for sale.
-You must know who buys artwork.
+You must know who buys your type of artwork.

 If you are at a point in your creative life where you’re not sure what do make and where will sell it, use this list of possible buyers to decide who you want to appeal to?
 Do you want older people with traditional tastes to buy your art?
 Do you hang around with young people who are into getting tattoos?
 Can you visualize the typical buyer of your art style?
 Can you tailor your artwork to appeal to the people you see now in your mind’s eye?

 This might be a different way of thinking about our art journey.
 Previously, we just focused on making good art that pleased ourselves and maybe a few teachers, friends or other people around us.
 But now, since we want to sell more of our creations, we should think of our art from the buyer’s point of view.
 What are they looking for?
 What type of things do they like to buy?
 Later we’ll look at how to get noticed by this category of people, this demographic.